matloff/qeML/vignettes/ml_overview.md

 Where the two kinds of applications may differ, though, is whether there are general monotonic relationships between Y and the features.
-In predicting diabetes, say, the higher the clucose level, the more likely the patient is diabetic.
+In predicting diabetes, say, the higher the glucose level, the more likely the patient is diabetic.
 Though monotonic relations may exist in image classification, they maybe more localized.